srinadimpalli/CQRS-using-ASP.NET-Core-MVC/README.md

 ### Database Configuration
 You can create database using Database First or Code First approach.
 ### Database first approach.
-* Copy the Sql database scipt from "CreateDB.txt" and create a database named "CQRS" in your Sql Server instance and update the connection string with your sql server name.
+* Copy the Sql database script from "CreateDB.txt" under the solution level and create a database named "CQRS" in your Sql Server instance and update the connection string with your sql server name.
 ### Code First
 Follow the instruction listed in "ReverseEngineerDb.txt" file.